boltomli/neo4j-flask/README.md

 # neo4j-flask
-A microblog application written in Python powered by Flask and Neo4j.
-Extension of Flask's microblog tutorial, [Flaskr](http://flask.pocoo.org/docs/0.10/tutorial/).
+An asset tracking application written in Python powered by Flask and Neo4j.

 ## Usage